 Private Practice

-- Working for over 20 years with a nonprofit client focused on scientific research to delineate accepted roles for the primary §501(c)(3) organization, the related for-profit corporation and multiple §501(c)(3) and §501(c)(4) related entities.
+- Advised a nonprofit client focused on scientific research for over 20 years, delineating accepted roles for the primary §501(c)(3) organization, the related for-profit corporation, and multiple §501(c)(3) and §501(c)(4) related entities.

-- Work with multiple clients with multiple related entities including structures with a: §501(c)(3) public charity; §501(c)(4) social welfare organization for lobbying activities; and occasionally a Political Action Committee for political activities.
-Many of these nonprofit structures also incorporate a wholly owned for-profit subsidiary and/or a single-member charitable LLC.
+- Counseled multiple clients with complex multi-entity structures including a §501(c)(3) public charity, a §501(c)(4) social welfare organization for lobbying activities, and occasionally a Political Action Committee.
+Many of these structures also incorporate a wholly owned for-profit subsidiary and/or a single-member charitable LLC.

-- Worked with two large hospital nonprofits to accomplish a very successful corporate merger.
+- Advised two large hospital nonprofits through a successful corporate merger.

-- Worked with a fraternal beneficiary society, §501(c)(8) organization, to establish multiple §501(c)(3) and §501(c)(4) organizations to carry out a variety of charitable and social welfare work, including lobbying.
-Led a team to counter an IRS audit focused on unrelated business taxable income and other profit-adjacent activities.
+- Counseled a fraternal beneficiary society, §501(c)(8) organization, in establishing multiple §501(c)(3) and §501(c)(4) organizations to carry out charitable and social welfare work, including lobbying.
+Led a team countering an IRS audit focused on unrelated business taxable income and other profit-adjacent activities.

-- Successfully represented an individual in a hotly contested tax matter, achieving Innocent Spouse Relief from the IRS so that her client is no longer liable for the taxes at issue.
+- Successfully represented an individual in a contested tax matter, achieving Innocent Spouse Relief from the IRS, relieving the client of liability for the taxes at issue.

-- In a complex IRS matter, successfully secured a payment plan that will enable her client to resolve their longstanding IRS issues without further turmoil.
+- Secured a payment plan in a complex IRS matter, enabling the client to resolve longstanding tax issues without further disruption.

 Expert Witness

-- Lawsuit related to charitable conservation easements.
-Served as expert witness regarding liability of professionals who provided tax opinion letter.
+- Served as expert witness in a lawsuit involving charitable conservation easements, addressing the liability of professionals who provided a tax opinion letter.

 Internal Revenue Service

-- Worked as Counsel at the IRS to monitor exempt organization activities, including working with charities to resolve organizational and operational shortcomings.
+- Served as Counsel at the IRS monitoring exempt organization activities and working with charities to resolve organizational and operational shortcomings.
 (1995-2000)

-- Worked to resolve conflicts and excessive overlap in governance among related organizations to better define and differentiate the related nonprofit and for-profit corporate entities.
+- Resolved governance conflicts and excessive overlap among related organizations to better define and differentiate related nonprofit and for-profit corporate entities.

 Recognition